 Energy unions do not however automatically form themselves; it is rather the individuals and teams that lead the process and eventually turn the vision into reality.
-Therefore, the Greek Energy Forum and the American College of Thessaloniki have joined forces to host an “Energy Academy”, with the aspiration to highlight contemporary energy policy challenges and raise commercial awareness amongst university students and young professionals within the SEE region.
+Therefore, the Greek Energy Forum and ACT have joined forces to host an “Energy Academy”, with the aspiration to highlight contemporary energy policy challenges and raise commercial awareness amongst university students and young professionals within the SEE region.
 This follows the first ever such Energy Academy, which was succesfully organised in November 2017 by the Greek Energy Forum and the University of Piraeus and which was inaugurated by the Vice President of the European Commission, responsible for the Energy Union, Maroš Šefčovič.

 In the context of this initiative, entitled "Energy Union Future Leaders", we aspire once more to identify 30 high-calibre university students and young professionals with proven, genuine interest in Energy and with the potential to stand out in this field in the future.
 The objective of the Energy Academy is to educate these promising 30 young individuals on the significance of the European Energy Union and its benefits for the Region and highlight the indispensable element of “regionality” in contemporary European energy policy.

 We will achieve this objective through targeted seminars on the implementation aspects of the Energy Union, as well as workshops with successful professionals, academics and decision makers on the full spectrum of energy topics that are currently critical to the Region.